devlaming/mgreml/README.md

 # MGREML (Multivariate GREML) `BETA VERSION 0.01`

-`mgreml` is a command-line tool for rapid estimation of SNP-based heritability and genetic correlations for (nearly) balanced data on many traits in a single analysis using a genomic-relatedness matrix (GRM) using Python 3.x.
+`mgreml` is a command-line tool using Python 3.x for rapid estimation of SNP-based heritability and genetic correlations for (nearly) balanced data on many traits in a single analysis, using a genomic-relatedness matrix (GRM) derived from SNP data on unrelated individuals.

 `mgreml` can easily handle estimation of the full genetic correlation matrix for up to 100 traits observed in 20,000 individuals. `mgreml` allows users to specify structural models and test hypotheses regarding nested models (e.g. no genetic correlations).
 In addition, the tool can handle a considerable amount of fixed-effect covariates and a very minor degree of phenotypic missingness.